2024 Nursing Admissions Test Information and Application

-PHASE II: KNAT, CNA Certification, and Program Application
+PHASE II: Admissions Test, CNA Certification, and Program Application

-* Upon completion of ALL Phase I requirements, eligible applicants can register to take the KNAT by completing the permission form, which are available online, in the Student Development office, and the ADN Director’s office.
-Testing dates are posted online, in Student Development, and on the Director of Nursing’s office door.
-Applicants who qualify for testing accommodations based on a disability, must request accommodations and notify the Director of Nursing prior to taking the test.
+* Upon completion of ALL Phase I requirements, eligible applicants can register to take the Admissions Test by completing the permission form, which are available online, in the Student Development office, and the Director, Nursing Programs office.
+Testing dates are posted online, in Student Development, and in the lobby of the L-building.
+Applicants who qualify for testing accommodations based on a disability, must request accommodations and notify the Director, Nursing Programs prior to taking the test.

-* Complete the KNAT.
-Students who achieve an overall score of 67% will be given priority admission over those scoring lower than 67% due to these scores correlating with a student successfully completing the nursing program.
-Applicants are only allowed to test once per academic year.
-The study guide for the KNAT (Nursing School Entrance Exams Prep 2019-2020) may be purchased in the PCC bookstore or purchased online.
-The non-refundable testing fee is $30.
+* Complete the Admissions Test.
+Students who achieve an overall score of 65% will be given priority admission over those scoring lower than 65% due to these scores correlating with a student successfully completing the nursing program.
+Applicants are only allowed to test three times over a 6-month period.
+See the Admissions Test for test preparation resources.
+The non-refundable testing fee is $70.

 * By the August start date, applicants must have successfully completed a North Carolina approved Certified Nurse Aide I program and be currently listed on the Nurse Aide I Registry with no substantiated findings of resident abuse, resident neglect or misappropriation of resident property in a nursing facility.
 The Certified Nurse Aide I training program must include theory, lab, and clinical components.
 The applicant must provide a copy of the certificate of completion from an approved program.
 Challenging the Nurse Aide I examination will not meet this requirement.
 CMA, EMT, or LPN can be used to meet this requirement.

 PHASE III: Selection Process and Notification of Admission Status